 When he was 16, Jason Rohan talked his way into an internship at Marvel Comics in New York, where he sold his first story; later he taught English in Japan for five years.
 He currently works as a mobile telecoms project engineer, building the networks of the future.

 Like his characters Arun, Donna and Sam, Jason lives in west London with his wife and five children.
 In S.T.E.A.L.T.H., he celebrates the city where he was born and raised, and its remarkable ability to absorb countless waves of newcomers and to make them its own

-In this video, author Jason Rohan talks gadgets, gaming and cutting-edge science - and reads from S.T.E.A.L.T.H.: Access Denied!
+In this video, author Jason Rohan talks gadgets, gaming and cutting-edge science - and reads from Book 1 of S.T.E.A.L.T.H.: Access Denied!

 Q&A with Jason Rohan:

 1. Can you tell us a bit about your career as an author to date?
 Do you also have another career?

 Some of your readers may remember me from the Kuromori Chronicles which ReadingZone kindly featured back in 2014.
 That was a trilogy set in modern Japan with lots of traditional monsters which aren't usually seen in kids' books, so the books are perfect for fans of anime and manga.

 My full-time regular job is a Telecoms Project Manager, which means I help build 5G networks and make what was once science-fiction into everyday reality.